Jab11n/jab11n/README.md

 ##  Hi, I’m Jabin.
 I mainly do web development and a tiny bit of backend stuff.
 I also occasionally program Discord bots and little personal projects.
 ### Fun Facts
-- i use Kubuntu btw.
+- i use linux btw.
 - i am kind of a lazy programmer
 - i am learning more things.
 ### Projects